Krystal’s Story

 Trying again & expecting our rainbow

 With an official diagnosis of a true knot in the cord, we were assured that we could try again whenever we were ready.
 My husband and I decided that we wanted to try again right away.
-We were blessed just a few months later with the pregnancy of who was to become our daughter.
+We were blessed just a few months later with the pregnancy of who was to become our daughter, Oaklyn.
 Although those 9 months were terrifying and emotional, it was entirely worth it to have our rainbow arrive in June of 2022.

 Surprise – our third baby!